General

 Do Not Mail & Abuse

-When you see this status code ‘Do_not_mail’, it means we’ve evaluated the email you’re looking to contact and concluded it’s likely sending cold emails to this contact is more likely to result in a manual spam report, which can hurt your deliverability and sender reputation.
+When you see the status code do_not_mail_abuse, it means we’ve evaluated the email you’re looking to contact and concluded it’s more likely to result in a manual spam report, which can hurt your deliverability and sender reputation.

-This means you’ll want to prospect this high-risk contact differently from the average contact on your list.
-The best next step to conduct this is to: Remove this recipient from email marketing by updating their permissions.
-Unless the contact is from an opt-in source and has already shown prior engagement with emails, in which case segment them so they are marketed to at least half as frequently as the general list.
-You may also want to consider utilizing alternative channels to engage these sunset contacts, like ad audiences.
+This means you’ll want to treat this high-risk contact differently from the average contact on your list.
+The best next step is to remove this recipient from regular email marketing by updating their permissions.
+Unless the contact is from an opt-in source and has already shown prior engagement with emails, in which case segment them so they are marketed to less frequently than the general list.
+You may also want to consider utilizing alternative channels to engage these contacts, like ad audiences.

-By sending fewer emails or any emails if they aren’t engaged, you’re lowering the spam report risk and improving your deliverability.
+By sending fewer emails - or no emails when engagement is absent - you lower spam report risk and improve your deliverability.

-Over this period, we’ll conduct more analysis and research to determine which category the contact should be placed in and look to provide definitive results based on more data.
+Over this period, Allegrow will conduct more analysis and research to determine which category the contact should be placed in and look to provide a more definitive result based on more data.

 Dead Emails

-Therefore, in order to reduce this segment's impact on your marketing results, you should set a more aggressive sunsetting policy on these contacts than you do on the rest of your list.
-If you don’t have your own sunsetting policy in place yet, we can advise you to remove contacts in this segment if they haven’t clicked on your emails in the past 90-days.
+Therefore, the best next step is to remove these contacts from regular email sending or apply a much more aggressive sunsetting policy than you do on the rest of your list.
+If you don’t yet have your own sunsetting policy in place, you may choose to remove contacts in this segment if they haven’t clicked on your emails in the past 90 days.
 You may also want to consider utilizing alternative channels to engage these sunset contacts, like ad audiences.

 Spamtrap

-When you see this status code, it means we’ve evaluated the email you’re looking to contact and concluded it’s highly likely to be a spam trap.
+When you see the status code spamtrap, it means we’ve evaluated the email you’re looking to contact and concluded it’s extremely likely to be a spam trap.
 This means if you contact the email, it is likely to land you on a blacklist and hurt your deliverability.

 Therefore, the best next step is to remove these contacts from sending by updating their permissions.